eligolf/affinity_chess/README.md

   - Best move from previous iterations
   - Killer moves
   - MVV/LVA
-  - Internal Iterative Deepening

-There is also a small opening book included.
+You also have the ability to let the AI use the built in opening books.
+Or you can add your own polyglot opening book (.bin) to the 'opening_books' folder.

 Future implementation ideas:
-- [ ] Make negamax stop at exactly the maximum search time and return the best move from the previous iteration
-- [ ] Bitboard representation
 - [ ] Hash moves move ordering
 - [ ] Larger opening book/other opening concept
 - [ ] Null move
 - [ ] Quiscience search
 - [ ] Late move reduction (LMR)
 - [ ] Print out the PV line that AI think is best
+- [ ] Make negamax stop at exactly the maximum search time and return the best move from the previous iteration

 # Evaluation function
 You have the ability to chose the level of evaluation in the settings file.
 Features for the level 2 evaluation function are as follows: